LionelDraghi/bbt/docs/UG.md

 For example, if you forget backticks on dir1 in :
 ``- Given the directory dir1 ``
-It wont tells you "didn't you forget to "code fence" dir1?".
+It wont tells you *didn't you forget to "code fence" dir1?*.
 It will just says :
-`Unrecognized step "Given the directory dir1"`
+*Unrecognized step "Given the directory dir1"*

 A good reflex in such a case is to ask *bbt* what did he understand from the test file, thanks to the -e (--explain) option.
 It will tell you something like :
 `GIVEN_STEP, UNKNOWN, Text = "Given the directory dir1"`
-meaning that the only thing he was able to conclude is that it's "Given" step.
+meaning that the only thing he was able to conclude from the Text is that it's "Given" step.

-On the the fixed version :
+But on the fixed version :
 ``GIVEN_STEP, FILE_CREATION, Text = "Given the directory `dir1`", File_Name = "dir1"``
-you see that the (internal) action field has changed from UNKNOWN to FILE_CREATION, and that the File_Name field has now a value.
+you'll see that the second field has changed from UNKNOWN to FILE_CREATION, and that there is a new field is displayed, the File_Name : bbt knows what to do.